 To put it simply, a data warehouse is a database of an organisation’s multiple databases.
-The elaborate further, a data warehouse is a consolidation of data based on different subject matters over a period of time pulled together from different internal and external sources and the department’s within an organisation for the purpose of analysis, discovery, reporting, and, finally, decision-making.
-The role and importance of data warehousing have increased rapidly with technological advancements, and as more and more enterprises focus on operating on the basis of insights derived from data-driven business strategies that favour an integrated, holistic approach to data.
-In some ways, a data warehouse enables decision-makers to arrive at a single version of the truth that informs the business objectives and every activity undertaken by every department in service of those objectives.
+The elaborate further, a data warehouse is a consolidation of data based on different subject matters over a period of time pulled together from different internal and external sources and department’s within an organisation for the purpose of analysis, discovery, reporting, and, finally, decision-making.
+The role and importance of data warehousing has increased rapidly with technological advancements, and as more and more enterprises focus on operating on the basis of insights derived from data-driven business strategies that favour an integrated, holistic approach to data.
+In some ways, a data warehouse enables decision-makers to arrive at a single version of truth that informs the business objectives and every activity undertaken by every department in service of those objectives.

 As we careen towards an intensely competitive world with sky-high expectations of customers from their products and services, thanks to massive leaps in the field of technological innovations, businesses are facing heat to not just make the right and lucrative financial decisions, but to make them in record time.
 This can be made possible only when the right kind of data warehouse is implemented.
 While every organisation may have different goals and needs from their warehouse, generally speaking, data warehouses provide the following benefits to enterprises.

 Since data warehouses pull different data sets from different sources on a variety of subjects and then standardise it into a single set that can then be distributed across departments, decision-makers are able to take strategic, fact-based decisions that are compatible with each other at a much faster pace, instead of each department taking a siloed approach to data and sometimes working at cross purposes.
 Another major way in which data helps businesses is by allowing them to regroup and redesign business processes and operations, if after analysis they find that their cross-purposes with the business strategy, which can often be the case when departments are using different, unrelated, or outdated data sets to base their decisions on.